kaarthis/Projects/prd/0005-aks-upgrade-guardrails.md

     - logs: "See external endpoint logs"
 ```

-# This makes it obvious how to define custom CRs for external endpoints and providers.
+# This makes it obvious how to define general health guardrails CRs for external endpoints and providers.

-# Only these two CRDs are required for upgrade gating.
+# Only these two CRDs are required for health gating.
 Health fields are optional and only included if relevant to the gate's criteria.

 ### CLI Experience